 EIFFEL TOWER

-Walk through the Trocadéro Gardens to climb the Eiffel Tower.
-There are three viewpoints: the 1st floor, the 2nd floor, and the summit.
+Next, we walked through the Trocadéro Gardens to climb the Eiffel Tower.
+There are three viewpoints on the climb: the 1st floor, the 2nd floor, and the summit.

 Our Tip – If you only have time for one viewpoint in Paris, make it the Arc de Triomphe.
-The views are better than from the Eiffel Tower.
+The views are better than those of the Eiffel Tower.
+We visit later on this day.

 BRUNCH

-After climbing the Eiffel Tower, walk through Champ de Mars and past the Grand Palais Éphémère to Kozy Busquet for a well-deserved brunch.
+After climbing the Eiffel Tower, we waked through Champ de Mars and past the Grand Palais Éphémère to Kozy Busquet for brunch.
+They have a really interesting menu with several light options, which can be a blessing in Paris!

 MUSÉE RODIN